SkyLundy/Fluency/README.md

 As this project is open source, contributions for new third party services as Translation Engines are welcome!

-Developer documentation for integrating third party translation services as Translation Engines is located in `Fluency/app/Engines/DEVDOC.md`
+Developer documentation for integrating third party translation services as Translation Engines is located in `Fluency/app/Engines/DEVDOC.md`.
+Documentation is a WIP.
+If you are interested in developing a Translation Engine for Fluency and want more info, feel free to send me a PM on the ProcessWire forum.

 ### Third Party Translation Services